inbo/tutorials/content/tutorials/git_authentication/index.md

-We will follow the [recommendations given in the `usethis` package](https://usethis.r-lib.org/articles/articles/git-credentials.html) for safe Git authentication on Windows, which cover multiple facets:
+We will follow the [recommendations given in the `usethis` package](https://usethis.r-lib.org/articles/articles/git-credentials.html) for safe Git and GitHub authentication on Windows, which cover multiple
+facets:

 1. Turn on two-factor authentication for your GitHub account.
 2. Adopt HTTPS as your Git transport protocol.